Asbestos: New Zealand

 In 1984, the import of raw amphibole (blue and brown) asbestos into New Zealand was banned.
 In 2002 the import of chrysotile (white) asbestos was also banned.
-In 2015 the government announced that the importation of asbestos would be completely banned with very limited exceptions (expected to be applied to replacement parts for older machines) that would be reviewed on a case-by-case basis.
+In 2015, the government announced that the importation of asbestos would be completely banned with very limited exceptions (expected to be applied to replacement parts for older machines) that would be reviewed on a case-by-case basis.

 North-west of Nelson, in the Upper Takaka Valley, is New Zealand's only commercially harvested asbestos mine.
 A low-grade Chrysotile was mined here from 1908 to 1917 but only 100 tons were washed and taken out by packhorse.
 A new power scheme enabled work to renew and between 1940 and 1949, 40 tons a month was mined by the Hume Company.
 This continued to 1964, when, due to the short length of its fibre, the limited commercial viability forced mining to cease.

 South Korea

 In May 1997, the manufacture and use of crocidolite and amosite, commonly known as blue and brown asbestos, were fully banned in South Korea.
 In January 2009, a full-fledged ban on all types of asbestos occurred when the government banned the manufacture, import, sale, storage, transport or use of asbestos or any substance containing more than 0.1% of asbestos.
-In 2011, South Korea became the world's sixth country to enact an asbestos harm aid act, which entitles any Korean citizen to free lifetime medical care as well as monthly income from the government if he or she is diagnosed with an asbestos-related disease.
+In 2011, South Korea became the world's sixth country to enact an asbestos harm aid act, which entitles any Korean citizen to free lifetime medical care as well as monthly income from the government if they are diagnosed with an asbestos-related disease.